juftin/homelab/docs/traefik.md

 Essentially you must create a project in the Google Developer Console to enable the Google OAuth 2.0 service.
 You will share credentials with the `oauth` service in the `.env` file and manually whitelist users per email address.

-### DuckDNS

-A free DuckDNS dynamic DNS subdomain can be set up [here](https://www.duckdns.org).
-DuckDNS will provide you with a token that you will use in the `.env` file.
-Behind the scenes, the `duckdns` service will update your IP address with DuckDNS every 5 minutes which makes it possible to reach your server from anywhere.
-You will provide CloudFlare with the DuckDNS subdomain to point to your server.

 ### File Configuration